The Hills, Texas: Education

 The Lake Travis Independent School District serves village students.
 Lakeway Elementary School in Lakeway, Hudson Bend Middle School in an unincorporated area, and Lake Travis High School in an unincorporated area serve The Hills.

 Public library

 The Lake Travis Community Library (LTCL) in Lakeway serves The Hills.
 It originally opened in Lake Travis High School in 1985.
 Area voters approved the creation of the library district serving the library was created in May 2004.
-Haythem Dawlett donated the land for the library in March 2011, and the library moved into the current location in February 2013.
+A local notable citizen donated the land for the library in March 2011, and the library moved into the current location in February 2013.